SenorAgosto/Dot-pp/README.md

         void finalize();
     };

-The implementation of this interface would deal with the specifics of the client's graph library.
+The implementation of this interface deals with the specifics of the client's graph library.
+This policy should be prepared to handle multiple graphs in the event the input DOT file contains multiple top-level graphs.

+### Graph Serialization

-Dot++ provides a `SerializationPolicy` mirroring the `ConstructionPolicy` interface which can be called by client code's graph visitor to serialize a graph into the DOT format.
+Dot++ provides a serialization policy which can be called by client code to serialize a graph into the DOT format while visiting the graph using the specifics of the graph library.
+The serialization policy mirrors the construction policy above - see `Dot++/SerializationPolicy.hpp` for details.

 ### Dependencies